vistorian/vistorian.github.io/index.md

 ## Upload data in simple CSV

-Your data needs to be formatted in tables like so:
+Your data needs to be formatted in tables like shown below.
+All your data will remain securly on your machine.
+No data will be send to our server.
 <br/>

 ![image](assets/Images/loadData_1.png)